department-of-veterans-affairs/vets-design-system-documentation/src/_components/process-list.md

 ### When to use

 - When users need to see a list of sequential steps
-- In a multi-step process where the user may need track progress over an extended period of time
+- In a multi-step process where the user may need to track progress over an extended period

 ### When to consider something else